olivier-carrere/redaction-technique.org/src/content/docs/en/formats/cas-concret-documentation-de-nufirewall.md

 Example

-If you decide to push the granularity down to the sentence segment level and define the following conref :
+If you decide to push the granularity down to the sentence segment level and define the following conref:

 ```xml
 <ph id="click">Click the</ph>